srobo/website/_events/sr2026/kickstart.md

 We will also be live streaming the introductory presentation for those unable to attend in person.

-We will soon post some pre-kickstart activities to get started with ahead of Kickstart.

 Please [let us know][teams-contact] if your plans change regarding your attendance at Kickstart.